Immigration Practice Areas

 If you’re like many people, you know you could benefit from working with a Texas immigration lawyer – but you have questions.
 Check out these immigration law FAQ and see if you find the answers you need; if not, please feel free to call us and we’ll point you in the right direction.

-How much does it cost to hire an immigration lawyer in the U.S.?
+How much does it cost to hire a Houston immigration lawyer in the U.S.?

 Immigration lawyers generally charge by the hour, although sometimes there is a flat fee associated with filling out and filing certain forms.
 The hourly rate you’ll pay depends on your case; if you’re simply applying for a tourist visa, for example, you’ll most likely pay less than someone who needs to file an immigration appeal and appear in court.
 The best way to find out how much it costs to hire an immigration attorney is to call us and explain your situation during a free consultation.
 We’ll be able to tell you how complex your case is likely to be, as well as give you an hourly rate or flat fee quote.